What Is Cryptocurrency?

 • NFTs (unique digital tokens – more on them later)

-• And a wide variety of crypto tokens such as BTC (the largest, most similar to gold), ETH (the second largest, most similar to what you could call an operating system) and a whole host of others that focus on different areas such as gaming, payments or finance.
+• And a wide variety of crypto tokens such as BTC (the largest, most similar to gold), ETH (the second largest, most similar to what you could call an operating system) and many others that fall into categories such as gaming, payments and finance.

 It’s not important to understand all these different types, but just that there are many and “cryptocurrency” is a broad term that refers to many different digital assets.